thechetanchoudhary/Car-Price-Prediction/README.md

 * [Dataset](#dataset)

 ## Introduction
 The application is a web application which is created using HTML, CSS for the Front-End of the application.
-We created a Random Forest Regression model which we use to predict the selling prices of a Used Car.
+We created a Random Forest Regression model which we use to predict the selling prices of a Used car.

 ## Preview
 ![](Preview.png)